veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ### Simple calculator (fully managed by Veracity)

 The user needs a license for this service but it doesn’t require more authorization.
-The application relies on normal Veracity sign-in flow with an additional subscription check.
+The application relies on normal Veracity sign-in flow with an additional license check.

 All users can do everything in the service meaning there are no roles with varying permissions.